lain1020/jBPMBundle/README.md

 ## Configuration example

-You can configure default Client parameters and Task parameters
+You can configure default client parameters and task parameters
 Examples:

     ```